Advice for you

 Your budget is also useful for managing your money more effectively.
 For instance, if you notice that you’re spending a lot on take-away food, you could find more to invest or save by eating in more or packing a lunch from home.

 Like anything else, budgeting gets easier with practice.
 Luckily, there are great tools to help you stay on track.
-The Scotia Smart Money by Advice+ tool on the Scotiabank mobile app1 puts your finances in the palm of your hand.
+The Scotia Smart Money by Advice+ is a tool on the Scotiabank mobile app1 that puts your finances in the palm of your hand.
 You can set up your individual budget through Scotia Smart Money.
 You can categorize and track your expenses, set spending limits and access on-the-fly money information, from cash flow to credit reports.

 Bottom line